Leading HVAC manufacturer deploys artificial intelligence to meet new lease accounting rules

 With a large number of leases to be processed and a short deadline, the company needed an innovative solution.
 The company’s lease accounting software required 90 unique fields to be populated for each lease.
 Performed manually, this would have taken much longer than the time remaining to complete the project.

 The Protiviti team created an automated document abstraction tool using artificial intelligence (AI) technology.
 Lease documents were uploaded in digital format and converted to text files using high-speed document scanning and optical character recognition (OCR) conversion.
-Protiviti applied machine learning and deep learning algorithms, training the system to recognise key lease accounting terms.
-After analysing the company’s approximately 1,700 leases, roughly half were standardised enough to use the automated solution.
+Protiviti applied machine learning and deep learning algorithms, training the system to recognize key lease accounting terms.
+After analyzing the company’s approximately 1,700 leases, roughly half were standardized enough to use the automated solution.
 Predicted values from these documents were exported to the template and uploaded into the accounting software.
 Samples were validated to ensure accuracy.
 The remaining documents were processed manually due to poor scan quality, unreadable handwriting or other issues.

 Beyond Meeting a Deadline